THGLab/sidechainnet/README.md

         }
 ```
 By default, the `load` function downloads the data from the web into the current directory and loads it as a Python dictionary.
 If the data already exists locally, it reads it from disk.
 Other than the requirement that the data must be loaded using Python, this method of data loading is agnostic to any downstream analysis.

+### Creating bond lengths from the dataset pickle file

+Bond lengths can be added to the dataset as well.
+Once the dataset is downloaded, it should be stored as a `.pkl` file under the folder `sidechainnet_data`.
+Set that pickle file path as `pkl_file` in `tools/create_sidechainnet_bond_lengths.py` and run the script, it will extract bond lengths from coordinates and save them to the same pickle file.

 ### Loading SidechainNet as an interactive SCNDataset object